Trip Report: Weekend Away in McCarthy and Kennicott

 A few hours later we reach the end of the road.
 Quite literally, since the McCarthy Road dead ends at the Kennicott River.
 The river is wide and grey, a classic glacially fed stream tumbling through a debris field of loose rocks and silt.
 Upstream we see Kennicott Glacier and its massive moraine.
 Peaking out beyond these already sensational landmarks is the southeastern face of Mt.
 Blackburn, a 16,000-foot massif that's the tallest in the Wrangell Mountains.

-We're staying at the Kennicott Glacier Lodge, a family-owned property a stone's throw from the copper mine, but because there's no public road access beyond the river we park in a designated lot about a quarter mile away, grab our bags, and head across the pedestrian bridge to our awaiting shuttle.
-It's about five miles from the bridge to the lodge and as we bump along the dirt road we're treated to glimpses of classic backcountry Alaska life: Roughhewn cabins, beat up old trucks, and flowers planted in every sort of container.
+We're staying at the Kennicott Glacier Lodge, a family-owned property a stone's throw from the copper mine.
+Because there's no public road access beyond the river we park in a designated lot about a quarter mile away, grab our bags, and head across the pedestrian bridge to our awaiting shuttle.
+It's about five miles from the bridge to the lodge.
+As we bump along the dirt road we're treated to glimpses of classic backcountry Alaska life: Roughhewn cabins, beat up old trucks, and flowers planted in every sort of container.
 Given the leadup we're surprised by the tidy elegance of Kennicott Glacier Lodge with its white and red paint gleaming and perennials flourishing.

 Exploring Kennecott Mine